eea/rdfexport/README.txt

 If <options> is not supplied, then a help text on possible options is printed:

--d database_properties_file   Path to the database connection properties file.
--f rdf_properties_file        Path to the RDF export properties file.
+-f rdf_properties_file        Path to the RDF export properties file (including database properties).
 -o rdf_output_file            Path to the RDF output file.
--m ms_access_file             Path to the MS-Access database file or DBF to export.
+-T databae_template_file      Path to the template file to export (MS-Access database).
 -z                            The RDF output file will be zipped.
 -x                            Tables/keys will be auto-discovered.
 -xa                           Tables/keys will be auto-discovered, user prompted for confirmation.
+-b base_uri                   Base URI which overrides the one in the properties file.
 -p properties_output_file     If -x or -xa given then auto-discovered info is saved into this file.
 -i rowId                      Only records with this primary key value will be exported.